Mazvel/maswavespytest/README.md

 We recommend to install the MASWavesPy package into an isolated Python environment.
 If using Anaconda, create a virtual environment using [conda](https://docs.conda.io/projects/conda/en/latest/commands/create.html).
 Alternatively, [virtualenv](https://docs.python.org/3/library/venv.html) can be used to install this package into an isolated Python environment.
 [Virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/) is a tool to simplify the creation and management of local virtualenvs.

-The use of Python IDE (Integrated Development Environment) is strongly recommended for using MASWavesPy (as opposed to running commands in the Windows terminal/cmd environment).
+The use of a Python IDE (Integrated Development Environment) is strongly recommended for using MASWavesPy (as opposed to running commands in the Windows terminal/cmd environment).

 MASWavesPy is developed using the [Anaconda distribution](https://www.anaconda.com/).
 Hence Anaconda and the Spyder IDE (included with Anaconda) are recommended for running the Quick Start guide below.